diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 ## Opportunity

-We want to build a new framework, making it easier to define limits and policies, and to enforce and adjust them in a way controlled through robust monitoring capabilities.
+We want to build a new framework, making it easier to define limits and policies, and to enforce / adjust them in a controlled way, through robust monitoring capabilities.

 <!-- markdownlint-disable MD029 -->